DETAILED ACTION

 Komura further teaches that the element in contact with the wafer should be more flexible than the support plate (support plate 135 is made from stainless steel while elastic body 137 is made from a rubber, Komura Translation [0029] and [0038]).

-Komura does not teach the presence of a plurality of fluid-impermeable flexible pieces that are more flexible than the support plate and that are secured to and extend below the support plate to provide a plurality of individually pressurizable lower chambers below the support plate to apply pressure to a substrate, or that the pressure source is connected to the lower chambers.
+Komura does not teach the presence of a plurality of fluid-impermeable flexible pieces that having a lower flexural stiffness than the support plate and that are secured to and extend below the support plate to provide a plurality of individually pressurizable lower chambers below the support plate to apply pressure to a substrate, or that the pressure source is connected to the lower chambers.

-It would have been obvious to one of ordinary skill to integrate the teachings of Maloney regarding the presence of individually pressurizable lower chambers formed by fluid impermeable flexible pieces into the carrier head of Komura such that it included a plurality of fluid-impermeable flexible pieces that are more flexible than the support plate and that are secured to and extend below the support plate to provide a plurality of individually pressurizable lower chambers below the support plate to apply pressure to a substrate, wherein the pressure source is connected to the lower chambers, as doing so would allow for more localized control over polishing pressures (Maloney 25:42-53 and 26:13-19).
+It would have been obvious to one of ordinary skill to integrate the teachings of Maloney regarding the presence of individually pressurizable lower chambers formed by fluid impermeable flexible pieces into the carrier head of Komura such that it included a plurality of fluid-impermeable flexible pieces having a lower flexural stiffness than a support plate and that are secured to and extend below the support plate to provide a plurality of individually pressurizable lower chambers below the support plate to apply pressure to a substrate, wherein the pressure source is connected to the lower chambers, as doing so would allow for more localized control over polishing pressures (Maloney 25:42-53 and 26:13-19).

 2. Komura as modified teaches the carrier head of claim 1, but does not disclose that the support plate has a flexural stiffness of 0.4 to 10 Pa·m3.
 However, it would nonetheless have been obvious to one of ordinary skill in the art before the effective filing date to further modify Komura such that the support plate had a flexural stiffness of 0.4 to 10 Pa·m3, as the sole difference between the claimed invention and Komura as modified is a recitation of the relative dimensions of the claimed device, and it has been held that where the only difference between the prior art and the claims is a recitation of relative dimensions of the claimed device and a device having the claimed relative dimensions would not perform differently than the prior art device, the claimed device is not patentably distinct from the prior art device.
 Gardner v.
 TEC Syst., Inc., 725 F.2d 1338, 220 USPQ 777 (Fed.
 Cir.
 1984), cert. denied, 469 U.S. 830, 225 USPQ 232 (1984).
 Further, the disclosure provides no evidence indicating that the specific flexural stiffness is, in isolation, critical to the invention.